For the project: Brčko Inclusive Socioeconomic Initiative

 Role in the Project: Unit for Implementation of International Projects at RGFDB (further PIU) has been mandated by the Government of BD to act as the main Project partner and beneficiary focal point (for all three project Outputs).
 PIU will also act as an intermediary between the selected the project applicant/implementer and the Government of BD, in particular on strategic issues such as legislation, long-term financing and sustainability of project outputs, etc. PPIU will, through this Project, establish and develop the (Self) Employment Socio-Economic and Entrepreneurship Centre, which will aim to provide comprehensive support to BD residents, and especially marginalized persons, on their path to self-employment, entrepreneurship and long-term/permanent employment.
 The Centre would serve to develop, strengthen and upgrade the skills of BD residents so that they are employable in the labour market.
 At the same time, it can provide retraining and other training courses, personalised training, coaching, consulting, mentoring, therapeutic and psychosocial services and similar types of help and assistance.
 It would serve also serve as an incubator for start-ups and early stage entrepreneurs.

-- Provide necessary information and documentation on the project to the Consultant and agree on the work plan with the Consultant;
+- Provide necessary information and project documentation to the Consultant and agree on the work plan with the Consultant.

-- Coordinate with partner organisation RGFBD with the Consultant during the entire preparation and realisation of the task;
+- Coordinate with partner organisation and the Consultant during the entire preparation and realisation of the task,

-- Provide logistical support to the Consultant necessary for the realisation of the task, other than travel logistics (travel and accommodation costs for the fieldwork envisaged should be included in the Consultants’ bid).
+- Provide logistical support to the Consultant necessary for the realisation of the task.
+Travel and accommodation costs for the anticipated fieldwork should be included in the Consultants’ bid.

-The Consultant will be engaged for 45 working days, over the period 24 October to 30th December 2023, according to the following timetable:
+The Consultant will be engaged for 30 full consultancy days in, over the period 1th November to 15th December 2023, according to the following timetable:

-Submission of the bid (electronically) Consultant 20th October 2023
+Submission of bid (electronically) Consultant 30 Oct, 23

-Deadline for realisation of the task Consultant by 30th December 2023
+Deadline for realisation of the task Consultant until 15th Dec, 23

 The detailed payment schedule will be outlined in the Consultancy Contract and will be made upon the work completion and the approval of the final consultancy report by CARE.
 The Payment will be carried out in line with all necessary documentation as per CARE’s administrative procedures (time sheets, consultancy report, etc).